migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-08-09 Fri: Tweet on the updated harmony.one community section.
+Tweet of testing from synthetix.
+Continued inquiries for speaking positions at Token2049.

+2024-08-08 Thu: [Promotion of TGI](https://x.com/harmonyprotocol/status/1821656263987712340).
+Syncing with Theo on the marketing for the RPC rate announcement and on listing Swap of DeFi Llama, which requires assistance from Protofire to merge the PR.
+Found issues in harmony.one/buy with the binance on-ramp showing a 404 error, need to test if it's only possible with a VPN.
+Plus, I noticed the Harmony Mainnet network on Metamask has a Base logo.

 2024-08-07 Wed: [Promotion of TGI](https://x.com/harmonyprotocol/status/1821255188570894697) and wrote a [thread](https://x.com/harmonyprotocol/status/1821255188570894697) explaining the session's topic.
 [Promotion](https://x.com/harmonyprotocol/status/1821255188570894697) of ONE Show Episode 9.
 Syncing with Protofire to implement a 'download csv' feature on Blockscout to fulfill Artemis application.
 Applying to main and side events for speaking roles at Token2049.

 2024-08-06 Tue: Tweet promoting [ONE Show Episode 8](https://x.com/harmonyprotocol/status/1820961673827823920) on Youtube and [episode 9](https://x.com/harmonyprotocol/status/1820961107135361209) to be streamed tomorrow.
 Synced with Theo on marketing materials for protofire public rpcs updated rate limits.
 Editing of graphics for 🧠.s.country.